 Since my thoughts have been taken hostage for the past few days by chicken salad and I wake up all sweaty and shaking from intense, frantic dreams about making the perfect chicken salad (yawn, smirk, wink), I decided I’d mosey into the kitchen and knock out a couple of recipes for said chicken salad.

-The first recipe is a little number I am calling “Kick-Your-Can” Chicken Salad.
+The first recipe is a little number that will “kick-your-can”.
 It’s all spicey and trendy because heaven only knows that today’s recipes are all about being ‘updated’.
-It has a decided Southwest-style profile and is great served on tostadas or as a wrap.
+It has a decided Southwest-style profile and is great served as a wrap.
 The heat level is entirely up to personal preference.
 I used the smaller amounts of chipotle chile powder and jalapeno in the recipe and it singed my mouth.
 My husband shrugged and said, “What heat?”

 The second recipe is for a more traditional chicken salad, a proper chicken salad, a chicken salad that could be served on croissants or perfect little bread cutouts or a traditional sandwich or even a single, gently cupped lettuce leaf.
 Or, when no one else is around, right out of the bowl with your very own fork.